Can we survive when life is dark?

 This past Good Friday I heard my wife say, "Good-bye Daddy," as the mortuary received him into their care.
 She was a Daddy's Girl.
 She know's he is in a better place, but her emotions are tender.

 A young couple I know, is thankful for the events of Easter weekend as their baby's suffering ended in death, also on Good Friday.
-They must be exhausted from the trauma of his illness and surgeries.
+They must be exhausted from the trauma of his illness and the many surgeries.
 I can't imagine their emotions from seeing all the medical efforts fail to rescue their little guy.

-"Easter reminds us that your work is going to be undone," wered my words to a colleague who plans funerals for a large church.
+"Easter reminds us that your work is going to be undone," were my words to a colleague who planned funerals for a large church.
 Responding to her puzzled expression I explained, "I don't mean the support you give families during their time of loss is of no value.
-It was valuable beyond measure.
+It is valuable beyond measure.
 But, because of the historical fact of the resurrection of Jesus, we can believe in life after death and even the resurrection of the dead (I Corinthians 15).
 All those graves are going to be open some day.
 What we see now is not the end of the story."

 I hope it blesses you too.
 What you do matters.